irslabdgist/irslabdgist.github.io/_pages/contact.md

 # Open positions

-**We are currently open for PhD and postdoc applications related to our ERC CoG grant.
-The positions are mostly related to the Electron Pair Microscopy projects.**
+**We are looking for passionate students (PhD/MS students and Undergrad. interns) to join IRS Lab.**

 <!-- We are  looking for new group members with passion, talent, and grit!